armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

    - Use a unique descriptive name for each secret.
    - Only alphanumeric characters, `.`, `-`, and `_` are allowed for the name.
-   - As a best practice, maintain your Packer templates in source control and make changes in your source control tool.
+   - As a best practice, maintain your Packer templates in source control and make your changes there.
 Then update the template in the Cloud Console.

 3. Save your changes.